 \subsection{Adding Gaussian noise to the original training set}

-We inspected if there are any differences between real and synthetic images, and if they can be cause the degradation.
-Random Gaussian noise is added to the original training set $D_0$.
-Figure~\ref{figure:hyperparameters_experiments:lr_noise} shows that the characteristics of the original training set have some effects, but the degradation still happens.
-This aligns with our observations that the degradations are universal to real, animation, and hand-written images.
+We examined whether differences between real and synthetic images contribute to degradation by adding random Gaussian noise to the original training set $D_0$.
+Figure~\ref{figure:hyperparameters_experiments:lr_noise} illustrates that while the characteristics of the original training set have some effect, degradation still occurs.
+This supports our findings that degradations are universal across real, animation, and handwritten images.